AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md

 product-area: system-administration;timesheets
 navigation-topic: configure-timesheets-and-schedules
 title: Create a schedule
-description: Alina: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ***** Linked to Editing Users, Editing Projects, Creating and managing groups
+description: "Alina: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ***** Linked to Editing Users, Editing Projects, Creating and managing groups"
 ---

 # Create a schedule